International Federation of Wargaming

-The International Federation of Wargaming (IFW) was a wargaming club operated from 1967 to early 1970s.
+The International Federation of Wargaming (IFW) was a wargaming club operated from 1967 to about 1973.

 Formation

 Founded by Bill Speer, Gary Gygax, and Scott Duncan in 1967, it emerged as a successor to an earlier club called the United States Continental Army Command, founded by Speer.
 It was founded as a society of gamers with a strong interest specifically in board wargaming and also in the promotion of the publication of wargames.
 The IFW distinguished itself as a more mature club than its rivals in the early American wargaming hobby.

 Its membership included gamers in local wargaming clubs such as the Lake Geneva Tactical Studies Association and the Midwest Military Simulation Association.
 IFW members participated in various "societies" within the IFW for special interests, such as the Castle & Crusade Society, which promoted medieval wargaming, and the Armored Operations Society, which emphasized World War II wargaming.

 The IFW ceased functioning around 1973.